 In 2008, the Haas Center launched the Impact Abroad program to address a growing interest among Stanford undergraduates in participating in public service internationally.
 Initially made possible by The Stanford Fund, Impact Abroad provides students access to service learning opportunities outside the United States.
 The program is designed for students without prior travel experience, including those who need financial assistance to pay for the trip.

-In its first ten years, the program has sent over 230 students to Argentina, Belize, Bolivia, Cambodia, China, Dominican Republic, India, Indonesia, Japan, Mexico, Nicaragua & Vietnam.
+The program has sent over 250 students to Argentina, Belize, Bolivia, Cambodia, China, Dominican Republic, India, Indonesia, Japan, Mexico, Nicaragua & Vietnam.
 Participants enroll in a spring quarter course that prepares them for the trip with directed readings, group discussions, and guest speakers.
 Student leaders with prior experience facilitate each group, and some trips have included a staff advisor from the Haas Center.
 Using the successful Alternative Spring Break program as a model, the Haas Center collaborates with in-country sponsoring organizations like the Foundation for Sustainable Development to create a program of site visits, seminars, family homestays, and group service projects with local organizations.
 The local host organizations connect the groups with projects of an appropriate scale for an eight-week trip.

 For more information, please contact Jon McConnell.